otymartin/SweeterXcode/README.md

 ## License Restrictions
-1. Only for elite engineers writing Swift - Do not waste this on Objective-C.
+1. Only for classy engineers writing Swift - Do not waste this on Objective-C you nerd!).

 2. Must have a natural affinity for good design otherwise I don't want to see this theme on your Xcode.